 If you want a Sintra day trip to be as worry and hassle-free as possible, rent a Tuk-tuk.
 Tuk-tuks are also available and eager to greet you at the train station and throughout the town.
 Some tuk-tuk operators will offer family/group discounts and a guide depending on the specific operator.

-Also, the best day to visit Sintra would be a week day to avoid all the weekend crowds.
+Also, the best time to visit Sintra would be a during the week days to avoid all the weekend crowds.

 Sintra Day Trip From Lisbon: Other Things to Consider

 As well as being mindful of the unpredictable weather, there are a few more things you should be careful about.
 On top of the list, we find the narrow and sometimes not properly lit roads that may potentially make you vulnerable to traffic accidents.
 Some areas of town are also not properly serviced with sidewalks, so if you are walking at night, make sure you are carrying a flashlight or wearing flashy clothing so cars can spot you.